 Please note that previous requirements relating to Covid-19 vaccinations for entry in Peru were removed on 26 October 2022.

 Clashes between the police and migrants were reported on the border between Peru and Chile in April and early May 2023.
 This led to delays in processing at this border crossing.
-As a result, on 26 April 2023 a 60-day state of emergency was declared on all border areas of Peru, covering different districts and provinces in the regions of Tumbes, Piura, Cajamarca, Amazonas, Loreto, Madre de Dios and Tacna.
+As a result, on 27 June 2023 a state of emergency was extended for 60 days on all border areas of Peru, covering different districts and provinces in the regions of Tumbes, Piura, Cajamarca, Amazonas, Loreto, Madre de Dios and Tacna.
 States of Emergency, amongst other things, allow the military to assist the local police and authorities in maintaining law and order.
 For full details, please visit El Peruano newspaper.

 Passports do not get an immigration entry or exit stamp in any international airport in Peru.
 The entry into and exit from the country is registered digitally only.
 You can find the registration of your immigration control and the number of days granted to stay legally in Peru in this link.